 Comparative negligence may also be a factor in this type of case.
 Tennessee apportions fault depending on the percentage of liability of each party.
 This area of the law is quite complicated.
 As an example, a jury could find that the driver, Mr. Quiroz, of the Silverado was 66.67% (2/3) at fault and the driver, Ms. McMahan, of the min-van was 33.33% (1/3) at fault.
 In this scenario, Mr. Brown would collect 2/3 of the damage award from Mr. Quiroz’s insurance company and 1/3 from Ms. McMahan’s insurance company.
 Ms. McMahan would be entitled to 2/3 of any damage award – her award would be reduced by her 1/3 negligence.

 The injured victims who were not at fault have the right to bring a personal injury action against the responsible parties.
 The damages they can claim include their physical pain, emotional suffering, hospital and doctor bills, the cost of transport to the UT Medical Center, and any other medical bills, such as medications and prosthetics, if needed.
 If the plaintiffs are unable to work, they could also demand payment for all of their lost wages.

 At the Rocky McElhaney Law Firm, our Nashville auto wreck attorneys work aggressively to investigate the cause of the accident.
 We review the police reports, speak with all relevant witnesses, examine the accident site, and conduct extensive discovery.
 We may even have a traffic reconstruction expert review the accident.
-Please call our Gladiators in Suits at 615-246-5549 or complete our contact form to schedule an appointment with one of our Nashville, Gallatin, and Knoxville lawyers.
+Please call our Gladiators in Suits at 615-246-5549 or complete our contact form to schedule an appointment with one of our Nashville, Hendersonville, and Knoxville lawyers.